-You might start with a first event like a Homepage View, but then you’d want to click the Add a branch icon to continue to add more paths to the second step.
+You might start by setting up your journey with an initial event like a Homepage View, then click the Add a branch icon to add more paths to the second step.

-If a certain path has steps that apply just to that path, you could Extend path to continue to map out that customer path.
-Let’s say that View Profile Settings and Search for Friends each have their own secondary steps that do not apply to Make a Post.
+If a certain path has steps that apply to just that path, you can click Extend path to continue mapping out that user path.
+As an example, let’s say that the steps View Profile Settings and Search for Friends each have their own secondary steps that do not apply to Make a Post.
 You could click Extend path to add subsequent steps for each of the first two paths.

-From here, you could click View results to visualize how and where your users end up activating.
+From here, click View results to see how and where your users end up activating.

 Visualizing happy & unhappy paths

-If all paths eventually end up at the same event, you could continue to add steps to the end of the customer journey to compare completion rates.
-This might help you decide what paths to push your users towards, or where to focus your product improvement efforts.
+If all paths eventually end up at the same event, you can add additional steps to the end of the user journey to compare completion rates.
+This can help you decide what paths to push your users towards or where to focus your product improvement efforts.

-Let’s say you have an ecommerce website and there are multiple different ways for your users to find and buy a product.
-You might start with a Homepage event and then Add a branch to include several of the most popular ways users end up buying a product: View Product Page, Browse Category Page, or View Testimonials Page.
+For example, let’s say you have an eCommerce website and there are multiple different ways for your users to find and buy a product.
+You can start with a Homepage event and then click the Add a branch button to include several of the most popular ways users end up buying a product: View Product Page, Browse Category Page, or View Testimonials Page.

 While these branches may vary, they all eventually end up at the same place: Add to Cart and Checkout.
-To show this, you would click Add step and then add those subsequent steps at the end of your journey.
+To show this, click Add step and then add these subsequent steps at the end of your journey.

-This might produce a journey result like the following:
+This will produce a journey result that looks like this:

-Once you click View results you could compare and contrast these different journeys against each other to understand what users do most often after viewing the Homepage, and which of those paths ends up converting the best.
+Once you click the View results button, you can compare and contrast these different journeys against each other to understand what users do most often after viewing the Homepage, and which of those paths ends up converting the best.

 Understanding user behavior and “None of the above” paths